Bensalem High School

 Credit: 1.0

-Prerequisite: 10th, 11th and 12th grade
+Prerequisite: 10th (with approval), 11th or 12th grade

 This course is designed for juniors and seniors and examines the various ethnic and cultural groups found in America that helped form the “melting pot” of American culture.
 Special emphasis will be placed on diversity in America during the 20th century.
 The course will address the future of diversity in America.
 Course will run on odd years.